 Parents can access ParentsNext via:

-- Contacting CVGT Australia direct – this is called ‘direct registration’.
-You can start that process here.
+- Contacting CVGT Employment direct – this is called ‘direct registration’.
+You can start that process by requesting a free consultation here.

 - The Department of Human Services – as a condition of receiving a Parenting Payment (these parents will be contacted by the Department).